The Catechesis of the Good Shepherd

 The Catechesis of the Good Shepherd is a Montessori method for Christian education in the Catholic Church and the Anglican Communion.
 The method is offered in churches and schools across 37 countries.

 Founding

-The method was developed by Sofia Cavaletti, a scholar of Hebrew and of the Bible, and Gianna Gobbi, a Montessori teacher.
-Cavaletti has been characterized as "arguably the most effective catechetical theorist and practitioner of her era".
+The method was developed by Sofia Cavaletti, a scholar of Hebrew and the Bible, and Gianna Gobbi, a teacher in the Montessori method.
+Cavaletti was characterized as "arguably the most effective catechetical theorist and practitioner of her era".
 The development of the method began in 1954, following a discussion with children regarding a Bible passage; Cavaletti and Giobbi sought to discover what teaching message would best suit these children.
-Cavaletti and Giobbi identified Bible passages which resonated with the children, chief among them the parable of the Good Shepherd, then developed hands-on materials and lesson plans through which the children could engage in contemplation upon these Bible passages.
+They jointly identified Bible passages that resonated with the children, chief among them the parable of the Good Shepherd, and then developed hands-on materials and lesson plans that enabled the children to engage in the contemplation of these Bible passages.

 In the United States, the method was pioneered by Sr. Evelyn Boyle, a sister of the Union of Sisters of the Presentation of the Blessed Virgin Mary.